NEONScience/NEON-Data-Skills/_posts/2014-10-29-Creating-Square-Plot-Boundaries-From-Centroids-in-R.md

 Next, we will extract each plot's unique ID from the centroids csv file.
 We will associate the centroid plot ID with the plot perimeter polygon that we create below.

-	#Extract the plot ID information
+	#Extract the plot ID information.
+NOTE: because we set
+	#stringsAsFactor to false above, we can import the plot
+	#ID's using the code below.
+If we didn't do that, our ID's would
+	#come in as factors by default.
+	#We'd thus have to use the code ID=as.character(centroids$Plot_ID)
 	ID=centroids$Plot_ID

 NOTE: When calculating the coordinates for the vertices, it is important to CLOSE the polygon.
 This means that a square will have 5 instead of 4 vertices.
 The fifth vertex is identical to the first vertex.
 Thus, by repeating the first vertex coordinate (xMinus,yPlus) the polygon will be closed.